khoojj/Avariegatum_insertion/README.md

 **Hypothesis:** sca12 is detected in ticks with actual infection even though gltA could be detected in all ticks regardless of infection status.

 **Approach:** qPCR assays targeting sca12 and gltA were performed.
 Target copy numbers were normalized to a tick housekeeping gene.
 A scatter plot of normalized sca12 vs gltA values was generated in R to assess co-detection across samples.
-The resulting table was used as sample-level metadata for downstream variant calling and coverage analyses (see the following section).
+The results were used as sample-level metadata for downstream variant calling and coverage analyses (see the following section).

 Directory: `/Avariegatum_seq/qPCR/251030_scatterplot_R/`
 - [Visualisation in R markdown](https://khoojj.github.io/Avariegatum_insertion/251030_scatter.html)